 From the moment the average coffee lover opens a fresh bag of coffee beans, the aroma beckons, percolating the senses.
-Even those who don’t drink coffee tend to enjoy the fragrance a roasted bean casts.
+Even those who don’t drink coffee tend to enjoy the fragrance roasted beans cast.

-The region a coffee is grown determines its acidity.
+Where a coffee bean grows determines its acidity.
 The higher the elevation the coffee grows, the higher the quality and the acidity.
 These coffees are considered brighter, dryer, even sparkling by cuppers.

 When it comes down to it, coffee lovers cherish the flavor as well as the caffeinated boost this roasted bean gives morning or night, black or with cream and sugar.
 Hot or cold it provides enjoyment even when decaffeinated!

-There are many legendary accounts of how coffee first came to be, but the earliest credible evidence of either coffee drinking or the knowledge of the coffee tree appears in the middle of the 15th century in the Sufi monasteries around Mokha in Yemen.
-It was here coffee seeds were first roasted and brewed, much like they are prepared today.
+Many legendary accounts tell how coffee first came to be.
+However, the earliest credible evidence of either coffee drinking or the knowledge of the coffee tree appears in the middle of the 15th century in the Sufi monasteries around Mokha in Yemen.
+Here, monks first roasted coffee seeds and brewed coffee, much like we prepare them today.
 Yemeni traders brought coffee back to their homeland from Ethiopia and began to cultivate the seed.

-In 1670, coffee seeds were smuggled out of the Middle East by Baba Budan, as he strapped seven coffee seeds onto his chest.
-The first plants grown from these smuggled seeds were planted in Mysore.
-It was then that coffee spread to Italy, to the rest of Europe, to Indonesia and the Americas.
+In 1670, Baba Budan smuggled coffee seeds out of the Middle East by strapping seven seeds onto his chest.
+The first plants grown from these stowed away seeds were planted in Mysore.
+Coffee later spread to Italy and the rest of Europe, Indonesia, and the Americas.

-Brazil produces more coffee in the world than any other country followed by Colombia.
-More than 50 countries around the world grow coffee, providing a delicious variety for the indulgence of steamy cups of the black drink for connoisseurs to consume.
+While Brazil produces more coffee in the world than any other country, Colombia closely follows.
+Also, more than 50 countries around the world grow coffee, too.
+As a result, we choose from a bountiful selection of flavors for the indulgence of steamy cups of the black drink for connoisseurs to consume.